 Maruthamalai Temple in Coimbatore – A Divine Abode of Lord Murugan

-The Legend and History of Maruthamalai Temple
+The Legend History of Maruthamalai Temple

 The Story of Pambatti Siddhar